W3rni0/NahamCon_CTF_2020/readme.md

 **flag{i_feel_like_that_was_too_easy}**

-**Solution:** In this challenge we need to track down a username, luckily there is a tool called Sherlock that does just that, it searches popular sites such as github, twitter, instegram and etc. for an account with the given username, and returns a list to the profiles, we can run it using the following command:
+**Solution:** In this challenge we need to track down a username, luckily there is a tool called Sherlock that does just that, it searches popular sites such as GitHub, Twitter, Instagram and etc. for an account with the given username, and returns a list to the profiles, we can run it using the following command:

 `python3 sherlock NahamConTron`